Sandun-S/esp32-air-quality-monitor-battery-powered/Readme.md

 ## 🧪 License

 This project is open for educational and DIY use.
 Attribution appreciated.
-Built with ❤️ by [Your Name / GitHub username]
+Built with ❤️ by Sandun Siwantha / https://github.com/Sandun-S

 ---